FindMySchool LogoFindMySchool

 The house system adds another layer of identity.
 Students are placed into Avon, Derwent, Severn or Trent from the start of Year 7, and house points are used to recognise attendance, effort and involvement beyond lessons.
 For some children, that visible recognition is motivating; for others, it is simply reassuring to know what “doing well” looks like in day-to-day terms.

 The headline picture is mixed and it benefits from reading it as a story rather than a single verdict.
-Ranked 3,074th in England and 5th in Dudley for GCSE outcomes (FindMySchool ranking based on official data), Dormston sits below England average overall, in the lower performance band.
+Ranked 2,744th out of 3,895 in England for GCSE academic outcomes and 5th in Dudley in the local hub, Dormston still sits below the national midpoint on this measure, but the current rank is stronger than the old wording suggested.

-Attainment 8 stands at 40.8, and Progress 8 is -0.44, indicating students make below-average progress across the eight subjects that count.
-The English Baccalaureate profile is also modest: 5.7% of pupils achieved grades 5 or above across the EBacc, and the average EBacc point score is 3.34 compared with the England average of 4.08.
+Attainment 8 stands at 42.1 in the 2025 dataset, and Progress 8 is -0.44, indicating students make below-average progress across the eight subjects that count.
+The English Baccalaureate profile is also modest: 4.6% of pupils achieved grades 5 or above across the EBacc, and the average EBacc point score is 3.4.

 If you are comparing local options, it helps to look at the pattern side-by-side rather than in isolation.
 FindMySchool’s Local Hub and Comparison Tool are useful here, particularly for weighing progress against attainment and for checking how similar schools in Dudley perform across the same measures.